frankban/quicktest/README.md

 Use the IsNil checker below for this kind of nil check.

+### ErrorAs

+ErrorAs is a Checker checking that the error is or wraps the provided error and if so, assigns it to the pointer.
+This is analogous to calling errors.As.

+For instance:

+    var pathError *os.PathError
+    c.Assert(err, qt.ErrorAs, &pathError)

 ### ErrorIs

 ErrorIs is a Checker checking that the error is or wraps the provided error.